- Help keep Yukon wildlife healthy

 What is chronic wasting disease?

-Chronic wasting disease (CWD) is a degenerative, fatal brain disease that affects cervids.
+Chronic wasting disease (CWD) is a fatal wasting disease that can affect cervids.
 Cervids include:

 - moose; and